 How to Use a Ferrite Bead in Your Design to Reduce EMI

-You know how everyone always used to compare things to rocket science?
-Come on little Jimmy you can do your times tables, they’re not rocket science.
-I think in this day and age “rocket science” should be replaced with “electromagnetic interference.”
-EMI is one of those things that many of us have a loose grasp on.
+EMI can be a tricky subject.
 That’s why I’ve been writing about things like proper grounding, AC/DC circuits, high speed routing, and differential pair routing.
 Next on the list is how to reduce EMI using ferrite beads.
-Ferrite cores can be a bit tricky, which is why it’s important to first understand the theory behind them.
+Ferrite cores can be finicky, which is why it’s important to first understand the theory behind them.
 Most electronic components are essentially plug and play; however, ferrites have to be designed into your system.
-Once you know the theory, it’s time to move on to practical uses like LC filters, ground and power frequency plane separation, and source noise filtering.
+Once you know the theory from this ferrite bead tutorial, it’s time to move on to practical uses like LC filters, ground and power frequency plane separation, and source noise filtering.